Moodyw03/docecho/README.md

 1. Verify that FFmpeg is properly installed and accessible
 2. Check that the PDF is not password-protected or corrupted
 3. Review the application logs for specific error messages
+4. Ensure the worker process is running properly

 ## License